 My family just went on a trip to the 30A area of Florida.
 This area is a combination of small towns in South Walton County, FL, between Destin and Panama City.
-I wanted to take my DJI Mavic Pro on the trip to take a few photos, and I was aware that the airspace along the entire panhandle of Florida is tricky due to several military bases.
-I did my due diligence, and was able to fly successfully.
+I wanted to take my DJI Mavic Pro on the trip to take a few photos, and I was aware that the airspace along the entire panhandle of Florida is tricky due to several military bases in the area.
+I did the due diligence, as best as I could research, and was able to fly successfully.
 Here are the steps I took:

 - Find out who I am actually supposed to contact.
 This appears to be the document that outlines all of the relevant information: https://www.flycew.com/wp-content/uploads/2017/07/Eglin-AFB-Local-Area-sUAS-Guidelines-Jul-17.pdf